Quality Management

 Quality Management in Pharmacy

-Trusts who support trainees are expected to hold Local Faculty Group (LFG) meetings and document these formally.
-They should periodically check to ensure that they are meeting the ten standards that are mapped to the HEE Quality Framework.
-The LFG Report template, along with several other LFG resources, is available for EPDs to access via in the Pharmacy Educators section of Moodle.
+Trusts who support trainees are expected to hold meetings and document these formally.
+They should periodically check to ensure that they are meeting the ten standards that are mapped to the Education Quality Framework.

 Trainee Feedback

-LFGs should also consider trainee feedback in improving their systems and processes.
+All team members involved in supporting trainees should also consider trainee feedback to improve their systems and processes.

-Each year, we conduct an end of year survey for pre-registration trainees and early careers pharmacists.
+Each year, we conduct an end of year survey for pre-registration trainee pharmacy technicians and foundation trainee pharmacists.
 Each site can view an anonymised summary of the feedback and access information via the NETS reporting tool (except for sites where there are fewer than three trainees).